-Below is a selection of the current and past projects that I've built or contributed to.
+Below is a selection of (mostly software) projects that I've built or contributed to.
 For other projects, please check out my Github and blog.

-AOT compiler for a typed subset of Python3 called Chocopy, targeting various backends & IRs.
-The compiler is written entirely in Python and the source language is a subset of Python, the lexing/parsing are entirely handled by the `ast` module.
+Ahead-of-time compiler for a typed subset of Python 3 called Chocopy, with backends targeting JVM, CIL, WASM, and LLVM.
+The compiler is written entirely in Python and the source language is a subset of Python, so the lexing/parsing are entirely handled by the standard library's ast module.

 Originally a tutorial for D3 v3 & v4 written by Square, I've forked and updated it for v5-v7.
 This new tutorial has been featured in various JavaScript related newsletters and publications.